shivaninja/sampledff/Final_Project/README.md

 ```

 ##  NOTE: Why 'Unsigned Char' is used ?
+Below information explains why unsigned char is used
 1. Char in c uses 1 Byte(8 Bits) of space.
 2. Then maximum number that can fit in 8 bits is 255.
 3. 1 bit(Left most bit) among those 8 bits is called MOST SIGNIFICANT BIT/MSB